QuantumBadger/RedReader/BUILD.md

 Locate the Android SDK home directory.
 On Windows, this could be in a variety of locations - the easiest way to find out is to open the SDK manager and look for the "SDK Path" in gray at the top of the window.
 In the IDEA file selector, you'll probably need to click the "show hidden files and directories" icon.

-Once you've done this, select "Android 5.1.1" as the build target in the next dialog.
+Once you've done this, select the relevant version of Android as the build target in the next dialog.

 **9\.
 Create a run configuration.**